-Data can be lost in several ways: computer malfunctions, theft, viruses, spyware, accidental deletion, and natural disasters.
+Data can be lost in several types of incidents, including computer malfunctions, theft, viruses, spyware, accidental deletion and natural disasters.
+So it makes sense to back up your files regularly.

-Data backup is a simple, three step process:
+A data backup is a simple, three-step process:

 Here are links to backup utilities in popular operating systems: